shifttymike/aircrack-ng/README.md

 Well then this might be the fork for you!

 Aircrack-ng is the bread-and-butter WiFi tool that everybody loves, but it could be better.
-Other tools like Wifite exist, but at its core, I believed that Airodump-ng had the potential to be something greater, so here we are.
+Other tools exist, but at its core, I believed that Airodump-ng had the potential to be something greater, so here we are.
+I fixed a lot of my personal frustrations with the tool and resulted in a tool that I could trust.

+This fork exists to make it easier to track changes made in the official project and update this one, but the purpose is only to provide a replacement Airodump.
+The rest of the tools will build, but they are untouched.

 This is a standalone community derivative of the [official Aircrack-ng project](https://github.com/aircrack-ng/aircrack-ng), focused on a modern,